clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot.rst

    |multi-boot-02|

-   Figure 2: Clear Linux: Choose partitioning method
+   Figure 2: |CL|: Choose partitioning method

 #.
 Select the drive, in this case :file:`/dev/sda` and press :kbd`Enter` to
    go into the `cgdisk` partitioning tool.
 See Figure 3.

    |multi-boot-03|

-   Figure 3: Clear Linux: Choose drive to partition
+   Figure 3: |CL|: Choose drive to partition

 #.
 Create a new root partition.